This site requires a more recent version of Adobe Flash Player to function properly.

 This division supplies components used in the above mentioned products to Samsung itself as well as other manufacturers.
 It comprises of two business segments - Semiconductors and Display Panels.
 Semiconductors include DRAM and NAND flash memory chips, system large scale integrated circuit (LSI) products, application processors and image sensors.
 Displays include liquid crystal display (LCD) displays used for TVs, monitors, notebooks, personal computers (PCs) and others.

 In our model, we divide Samsung's business into the four different business segments as shown in the Trefis visualization for Samsung's value.

 We estimate that Samsung's telecom and semiconductor divisions are the most valuable businesses for the company, accounting for nearly 55% of the company's total value.

 Telecom (Mobile Phones)

-Telecom is the most valuable segment for Samsung and accounts for close 30% the company's valuation.
-Consumer businesses are more valuable for the company in general and the mobile device business in particular has the highest growth prospects due to the rapid pace of smartphone adoption in both developed as well as developing markets.
-The huge market size of the mobile phone market, the higher replacement rate of mobile devices as well as the greater margins of this business makes telecom more valuable than digital media for Samsung.
+Telecom is the most valuable segment for Samsung and accounts for close 40% the company's valuation, according to our estimates.
+The huge size of the mobile phone market, the higher replacement rate of mobile devices as well as the greater margins of this business makes the telecom division the firm's most valuable division.